unraid/docs/docs/legacy/FAQ/USB_Flash_Drive_Preparation.md

 Installation](https://unraid.net/download) instead.
-With the advent of the all-in-one releases (as of v4.6 Final), a **make_bootable.bat** batch installation file is included, that replaces the use of the **syslinux** utility in preparing the flash drives for booting unRAID.
+With the advent of the all-in-one releases (as of v4.6 Final), a **make_bootable.bat** batch installation file is included, that replaces the use of the **syslinux** utility in preparing the flash drives for booting Unraid.
-The instructions below do still work, and are necessary for installing versions of unRAID earlier than v4.6 Final, and for preparing a flash drive on a Mac.
+The instructions below do still work, and are necessary for installing versions of Unraid earlier than v4.6 Final, and for preparing a flash drive on a Mac.
 And there is still value in the advanced troubleshooting tips below.\>